ceanwang/hfcMystran/README.md

 This workbench is developed on Windows 10.
 No plan to support Linux.

-Note: Mystran excutable file must be in Windows's PATH.
-Under Window 10, it must be named as `Mystran.exe`.
+Note: Mystran.exe file must be in Windows's PATH.

 ## Use